drhsqlite/fossil-mirror/www/server/windows/iis.md

 This article shows how you can get any combination of those benefits by using IIS as a reverse proxy for `fossil server`.

+There are other ways to use IIS to serve Fossil, such as [via CGI](./cgi.md).

 ## Background Fossil Service Setup